 - Extremely Loud

-- Designed for use with Nespresso capsules, the VertuoPlus offers freshly brewed Coffee with crema as well as delicious, authentic Espresso.
-Welcome set of Nespresso capsules included
+- SINGLE SERVE COFFEE MACHINE: The Nespresso VertuoPlus offers freshly brewed coffee with crema as well as delicious, authentic espresso.
+Designed for use with Nespresso Vertuo capsules only

-- The VertuoPlus has a motorized head and moveable 40 ounce water tank.
+- FEATURES: The VertuoPlus has a motorized head and moveable 40 oz. water tank.
 The water tank can swivel out or stay behind the machine based on the configuration of your counter space

 One of the best things about Nespresso is its centrifusion technology.
 The incredibly rapid spinning of the pods make it a far more effective method of brewing than other pod-based coffee makers.
 That being said, centrifusion isn’t perfect.